 Zero-exception enforcement

 Our security posture scored 110 out of 100 on the Mozilla Observatory.
-That’s not a typo.
+That is not a typo.
 The scoring system awards bonus points for headers and configurations that go beyond the baseline.
 We implemented all of them.

 872 automated tests run on every deployment.
 If a single test fails, the code does not ship.
 No exceptions.
 No overrides.

-If you’re a pharmaceutical company evaluating partners for commercial intelligence, territory analysis, or training, here’s what this means for you:
+If you are a pharmaceutical company evaluating partners for commercial intelligence, territory analysis, or training, here is what this means in practice:

 Your data will be classified before it touches any system.
 Every AI interaction involving your information will occur within a commercially contracted environment with zero-training guarantees.
 Every team member who handles your data has been trained on classification protocols and has signed an attestation confirming their understanding.

-This isn’t a future state.
+This is not a future state.
 This is today.

 For the Industry